Subah of Lahore: Geography

 The subah of Lahore was bordered on the south by the Multan Subah and Delhi Subah, to the north by Kashmir Subah, to the west by the Kabul Subah, and to the north east by the semi-autonomous hill states.

 History

 Establishing Mughal control

-In 1519, Babur first crossed the Indus River and took control of the entire Sind Sagar Doab up to Bhera and Khushab and by 1524 he had sacked Lahore.
+In 1519, Babur first crossed the Indus River and took control of the entire Sind Sagar Doab up to Bhera and Khushab, and by 1524 he had sacked Lahore.
 He then appointed representatives to key positions in his newly occupied territories, including Mir Abdul Aziz at Lahore.
 He went on to take several key hill forts such as Kutila, Harur and Kahlur.
 By 1526 the whole region from the Indus to the Sutlej was under his control.

 After Babur's death, his son Kamran annexed the region up to the Sutlej, an act acquiesced by Humayun based in Delhi.
 Now lacking resources from the strategically important region, Humayun struggled in his conflict against Sher Shah Suri and fled to Kabul.
-The region now became part of the Sur Empire.
+The region became part of the Sur Empire.